stellalc7/beat-connection/README.md

 I learned Spotify removed artist location data a few years ago.
 So, I thought maybe I could inherently search for countries with a genre through playlists, to get 1 track from playlists, and map the track/artist over the country - i.e. 'Bolivian rap'.
 This equation would probably require a lot of testing - obscure genres, coupled with specific countries, etc.

-I discovered the Mixcloud API, which offers streams posted by users around the world - live shows, DJ sets, rave recordings, etc. I modified my concept to 'streams around the world' and allow users to input cities instead.
+I discovered the Mixcloud API, which offers streams posted by users around the world - live shows, DJ sets, rave recordings, etc. I modified my concept to 'streams around the world', and allow users to input cities instead.
 ```js
 searchCity.addEventListener('submit', async function(e) {
   e.preventDefault();